Blog

 3. Per-condition limit vs Annual Limits

-Now you know the different types of policies that exist, the next is figuring out how the coverage limits works.
+Now you know the different types of policies that exist, the next is figuring out how the Limits work.
 There are two ways limits works: Per-condition and Annual Limit.

 We’ll use an example to give you an idea of the difference.